habibsifat/RAG_API/README.md

 # RAG_API Question Answering System using FastAPI

 This is a FastAPI application that provides a question-answering system using a pre-trained model ([`distilbert-base-uncased-distilled-squad`](https://huggingface.co/distilbert/distilbert-base-uncased-distilled-squad)) and fuzzy matching for document retrieval. `distilbert-base-uncased-distilled-squad` is a pre-trained model from Hugging Face.
 It is a distilled version of BERT (Bidirectional Encoder Representations from Transformers) fine-tuned on the SQuAD (Stanford Question Answering Dataset) dataset with 66.4 million parameters.
 This model is designed for question-answering tasks.
+We aim to develop a robust, lightweight RAG-based Q&A system for a specific domain for any downstream task.

  The application includes a web interface for inputting questions and receiving answers.